pantherfoundation/oshiya/web-client/README.md

 ## Deployment

 1. Create `.env` file in `web-client/` and environment variables.
-All enviorment variables are optional.
+All environment variables are optional.
 Take a look at `.env.example` for for reference.

     - `CONTRACT_ADDRESS`: Bus tree contract address